Cayman Islands Director Registration: What Companies Need to Know

 - in Industry Updates

-Updated: 10 September 2025
+Updated: 15 October 2025

 According to the Cayman Islands Directors Registration and Licensing Act (the “Act”), a person named a director of certain entities (referred to in the Act as “covered entities”) is required to register with the Cayman Islands Monetary Authority (“CIMA”).
 As part of their role, such directors should understand the rules for registration.
-Those who may have fallen behind in compliance may be eligible for a one-time amnesty from CIMA to catch up on fees.

 For the purposes of Cayman Islands regulation, covered entities are defined as a company under which certain provisions of the Securities Investment Business Law apply; or a mutual fund as regulated under the Mutual Funds Law.
 Depending on the prospective director’s circumstances, before being appointed to the board of a covered entity, a director must be registered or licensed with CIMA.